I want to book you for a special occasion. Is it possible for you to come to me?

 Yes!
 Depending on my availability and the location you require me to get you ready at, then this may be possible.
 Travel costs may apply, this will be confirmed once you send me an enquiry.

 Friday, Saturday & Sunday weddings in peak season do require a minimum of 3 adults, including the bride.

-It is completely up to you how far in advance you book your trial with me.
-Some brides like to have an earlier trial so they can feel organised knowing it’s something ticked off the big to-do list!
+It is completely up to you how far in advance you book your preview with me.
+Some brides like to have an earlier preview so they can feel organised knowing it’s something ticked off the big to-do list!
 And others prefer to wait until closer to the wedding date, so it’s something to look forward to and so they know they will have more understanding of other aspects of their wedding planning/theme.

 From my experience though, I normally advise a good couple of months prior to your wedding day, due to the possibility of preferences changing on the desired look with the overall styling for hair/makeup and accessories.
-However, some brides prefer to have their bridal trial straight after booking or even closer to their wedding day itself.
+However, some brides prefer to have their bridal preview straight after booking or even closer to their wedding day itself.
 It is a personal preference and is subject to my availability.